echoprotocol/echowiki/api-reference/echo-operations/did.md

 ## did\_delete\_operation

-This struct represents the operation for remove decentralized identifier (DID).
+This struct represents the operation to remove decentralized identifier (DID).
+Only the account/asset/contract owner will be able to delete DIDs for these objects.

 ```cpp
 struct did_delete_operation : public base_operation